DennisTheodoreNedry/notify_handler/cpp/README.md

 # Error Handler
 A simple error handler written for c++

-Written for my own projects, but felt that it might have a home here.

 There are two functions which are shown in the example below

 Example